dsifford/academic-bloggers-toolkit/readme.txt

 = I have a suggestion for a new feature.
 Would you be interested in considering it? =

 Absolutely!
-Please send all ideas to the Academic Blogger's Toolkit [Trello Board](https://trello.com/b/nFxfo6iO/academic-blogger-s-toolkit).
+Please send all ideas to the Academic Blogger's Toolkit [GitHub Repository](https://github.com/dsifford/academic-bloggers-toolkit/issues).
 Alternatively, you can reach out to me on Twitter [@flightmed1](https://twitter.com/flightmed1).

 = I found a bug.
 Who should I contact? =